-Originally, he appeared as a cartoon Goombah (though keeping his glasses and beard) with his voice altered.
+Originally, he appeared as a cartoon Goomba (though keeping his glasses and beard) with his voice altered.
 He then split himself between his real-life self and his mascot version, especially as he started collaborating more with Team Four Star, culminating in their creation of a channel focused primarily on anime coverage, Four Star Bento.
 He also appears as one of the main characters with other Team Four Star creators on The Unexpectables as Greckles.

 Gaijin's videos provide examples of:

 - Author Appeal: Ninja, to the point where he even created a show called Which Ninja, a show that specifically analyzes certain fictional ninja to see how accurate their ninja traits are.
 In his Perspective channel, you can see a loving display of different ninja weapons on his back wall.

 - Decomposite Character: As stated above, he originally presented himself as just his Goombah ninja avatar, but has since started appearing as his human self (re: IRL) while the avatar serves as a co-host to play off of.
 In essence, though, the two are still the same guy.
 Best seen in his Which Ninja videos, the two serve as Devil's Advocate to each other with regards to how accurate the character they're analyzing is as a ninja, where one will point out the positives and giving the higher score to accuracy and the other with the negatives, and therefore giving a lower score.

 - Mascot Mook: A Goombah, obviously.